Ctrl-X/Siribro/README.md

 #### Answers
-A discussion is usually based on sentence, questions and answers.
+A discussion is usually based on sentences(phrase or question) and answers.
 You can ask any question to the user and get his input with the comand :
 ```markdown
 * `input()`
 ```
 If you provide a parameter to the input, then Siribro will save the answer into the `siribro.answers[]` array with the name of your param as the index.
 Given the user has provided an input, then the discussion will proceed.
-There is one exception to that behavior : decision options (see **Decisions** section).
+There is one exception to that behavior : Decision (see **Decisions** section).

 #### Decisions
 Usually a discussion is not linear.
-Based on the answers, you will take decision to adapt the following discussion path.
+Based on the answers, Siribro need take decision to adapt the following discussion path.
 To create a discussion branch, you will have to use an ordered list notation and indent to the right all child path like this :
 ```markdown
 * `input()`